TM-83 mine

-The TM-83 is a Soviet off-route shaped charge anti-tank mine, first shown publicly in 1993, and developed in 1983.
-The mine consists of a large Misznay Schardin effect warhead and is actived using its infra-red and seismic sensors.
+The TM-83 is a Soviet off-route anti-tank mine with a shaped charge, developed in 1983, and first shown publicly in 1993.
+The mine utilises the Misznay Schardin effect to create an armour-penetrating projectile, and is activated using its infrared and seismic sensors.

 Deployment

 The mine can be installed on soil, or be attached to various objects only manually.
 The mine is generally positioned 5 meters from the road, and it is intended to attack and aimed using an integrated sight.